coozila/dragonflydb/README.md

 ![Cluster](assets/cluster-coozila-memcached.png)

 ## Coozila!
-Docker Package APP for Memcached Cluster with DragonflyDB and McRouter
+Docker Package APP for DragonflyDB Cluster with McRouter

 The **Coozila!
-Package for Memcached Cluster** integrates **DragonflyDB** and **McRouter**, delivering a cutting-edge caching solution tailored for modern applications.
+Package for DragonflyDB Cluster** integrates **DragonflyDB** and **McRouter**, delivering a cutting-edge caching solution tailored for modern applications.
 Designed to maximize scalability and performance, this package empowers developers to deploy a distributed caching layer effortlessly, alleviating database load while significantly improving response times.

 ### Why Choose Coozila?